-In New Zealand, on 15 May 2020 the COVID-19 Response (Further Management Measures) Legislation Act 2020 became law, meaning two key insolvency measures aimed at addressing the serious insolvency risks arising from the COVID-19 crisis – the “safe harbour” regime and “debt hibernation scheme” – are now in effect.
+On 15 May 2020 in New Zealand the COVID-19 Response (Further Management Measures) Legislation Act 2020 became law, meaning two key measures aimed at addressing the serious insolvency risks arising from the COVID-19 crisis – the “safe harbour” regime and “debt hibernation scheme” – are now in effect.

 It is a point Minister of Finance Grant Robertson underscored when he announced the measures.

 “While they will help increase certainty and provide practical assistance to business owners and directors, the changes must not be seen as a workaround for obligations to creditors and the responsibility of directors to act in good faith,” Robertson said.

 The new provisions aim to ease the pressure on directors who may otherwise feel the need to wind up their business owing to the economic climate, the New Zealand Companies Office notes.

 In normal circumstances, directors must abide by sections 135 and 136 of the Companies Act, which states they must not run the business in a way that is “likely to create a substantial risk of serious loss to the company’s creditors” and can only incur debt if the directors believe the company will be able to meet its required [obligations].

 The newly created safe harbour provides that decisions by a director to keep trading from 3 April 2020 until 30 September 2020 without breaching those sections of the Companies Act, providing they believe the company is facing or will face “significant liquidity problems” as a result of the COVID-19 pandemic and that they believe the company will be able to pay its debts as they fall due after 30 September 2021.